-A Forensic Structural Engineer’s role is to ensure that a building is safe and capable of bearing stresses created by human use, poor workmanship or natural environmental conditions.
+A Forensic Structural Engineer's role is to ensure that a building is safe and capable of bearing stresses created by human use, poor quality or natural environmental conditions.

-A structural engineer can be called to inspect and produce a structural inspection report which shows if there are signs like cracks in the walls, sagging in the ceiling of your property, doors and windows not closing, uneven floors, etc.
+A structural engineer can be called to inspect and produce a structural inspection report that shows signs like cracks in the walls, sagging in the ceiling of your property, doors and windows not closing, uneven floors, etc.

-The structural engineer can assess the damage, find out the possible cause/s, and suggest remedial measures.
-Structural Engineers can play a significant role when you are purchasing a property or planning a renovation or extension project.
+The structural engineer can assess the damage, determine the possible cause/s, and suggest remedial measures.
+Structural Engineers can play a significant role when purchasing a property or planning a renovation or extension project.

-If you want to know the structural strength or integrity of your building project, a qualified engineer will examine your current structure to ensure if it is safe and as per the Australian regulations and standards.
+Suppose you want to know your building project's structural strength or integrity.
+In that case, a qualified engineer will examine your current structure to ensure it is safe and as per the Australian regulations and standards.

 You can also discuss the structural forensic report cost with the engineer openly.
-A "Site Inspection" by a forensic structural engineer is $390 + gst ( can differ based on the job’s complexity, scope and distance.
+A "Site Inspection" by a forensic structural engineer is $490 + gst (can differ based on the job's complexity, scope and distance.)

 The cost of a Full Forensic Structural Engineering Report is different for each project.
 The following are the rates usually charged:

-- Hourly rates for a structural engineer usually begin at around $100, and for complex projects that require a thoroughly professional service, it could increase up to $450 an hour.
+- Hourly rates for a structural engineer usually begin at around $150, and for complex projects that require a thoroughly professional service, it could increase up to $450 an hour.
 It is directly proportional to the work involved and the time spent by the engineers.
-And the cost per hour will also depend on the type of engineer working on your project (Principal Structural Engineer, Senior Structural Engineer, Junior Structural Engineer.
+And the cost per hour will also depend on the type of engineer working on your project (Principal Structural Engineer, Senior Structural Engineer, Junior Structural Engineer.)

-- Prilimenry some plans with no extra research for a few beams, you may be charged around $300.
-But a detailed report with the engineer’s drawings could cost you around $3000 onwards
+- A preliminary report with no additional research, you may be charged around $990.
+But a detailed Full Forensic Report could cost you around $2390 onwards

 - Building inspections: They do not have fixed rates as it depends on the property size, type of inspection and travel time.
-The costs usually are like this:
+The costs usually are:

 - For small dwellings – between $550 to $790